Tacrolimus will be prescribed for you by a specialist doctor.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about the brand of tacrolimus you have been supplied with, and it will also provide you with a full list of the side-effects which you may experience from taking it.

-- Your doctor will prescribe a dose for you which is tailored to your weight and the reason why you are taking it.
-It is usual to take most brands of tacrolimus twice daily (morning and evening), although an exception to this is the brand called Advagraf® which is taken once daily in the morning.
-Your dose will be printed on the label of the medicine pack to remind you what dose to take - make sure you take it exactly as your doctor has said.
+- Your doctor will prescribe a dose for you which is tailored to your weight and the reason you are taking it.
+Your dose will be printed on the label of the medicine pack to remind you what dose to take - make sure you take it exactly as your doctor has explained.

 - If you have been prescribed Modigraf® sachets, these are used to prepare a liquid suspension.
 Mix the granules into water before taking your doses (your doctor will tell you how much water to use to make up the suspension).
 Do not use cups or spoons that are made of polyvinylchloride (PVC) when you prepare the suspension because the active substance sticks to this kind of plastic.
 Take the dose straightaway after making up the suspension.